Home > Basics > 14 Invaluable Digital Tools for Students in 2024

 6. Niche

 Contemplating grad school?
 Niche can help you easily find the best programs in your areas of interest.
-If you’re deciding between more than one school, Niche contains rankings, reviews, and program outcomes to help in the decision-making process for free.
+If you’re deciding between more than one school, Niche contains free rankings, reviews, and program outcomes to help in the decision-making process.

-Niche’s reviews are submitted by students and families to give users an honest point of view.
+Students and families submit reviews to give users an honest point of view.
 You can find different polls about professors, student life, and return on investment.
 Additionally, the site provides features to build your list of schools, track your progress, and receive recommendations.
 Picking a school for your master’s, doctorate, or online graduate program is less of a challenge with Niche.

 7. UNiDAYS

-UNiDAYS is used by over 13 million students, and the app verifies users to ensure it’s being used by students only.
+Over 13 million students use UNiDAYS, and the app verifies users to ensure only students are on it.
 The discounts can be applied in-store and online.
-UNiDAYS was created to make budgeting easier for students by partnering with over 800 brands to provide exclusive deals.
+UNiDAYS makes budgeting easier for students by partnering with over 800 brands to provide exclusive deals.

 8. Marinara Timer